Belmont Water Mains

 Project timeline

-Our contractor Diona is due to start on the southern water main from September 2024.
-The project should be completed in mid 2025, assuming the weather is fine and there are no major issues.
+Our contractor Diona is now finished the southern water main works.
+The northern water main project is due to start in mid 2025 and should take approximately a year to complete, assuming the weather is fine and there are no major issues.

-The construction on Ocean Park Road is predominantly on the side of the road and will have minimal impact on the local community as road access will be maintained throughout.
-Residents in Williams Street will be kept up to date with any temporary impacts to driveway entries and street access as construction progresses.
+The construction is predominantly on the side of the road and road access will be maintained throughout.
+Residents in Wommara Avenue, Fencott Drive, Ntaba Road and Murray Street will be kept up to date with any temporary impacts to driveway entries and street access as construction progresses.

 During construction of the watermain local residents will notice: